Homemade Dog Ear Cleaner: Learn How to Make Your Own

-Here are the most common steps to clean your pup’s ears (weekly, monthly, or as often as recommended by your vet):
+Here are the most common steps to clean a dog’s ears (weekly, monthly, or as often as recommended by your vet):

 1. Wash your hands before touching your dog’s ears, the cleaning solution and the cotton balls.
 You want to avoid introducing allergens, infections, etc. into your dog’s ears.